First Iteration of My Free Software Mirror

 Since the time I got into Linux and servers, I always wanted to help the community somehow, and mirroring seemed to be the most obvious thing.
 India seems to be a country which has traditionally seen less number of public download mirrors.
 IITB, TiFR, and some of the public institutions used to host them for popular Linux and Free Softwares, but they seem to be diminishing these days.

 In the last months of 2021, I started using Termux and saw that it had only a few mirrors (back then).
-I tried getting a high capacity, high bandwidth in budget was hard in India in 2021-22.
-So after much deliberation I decided to go where it’s available and chose a German hosting provider with the thought helping where possible and adding India node which conditions are favorable here (thankfully that happened, and India node is live too now.).
+I tried getting a high capacity, high bandwidth node in budget but it was hard in India in 2021-22.
+So after much deliberation, I decided to go where it’s available and chose a German hosting provider with the thought of adding India node when conditions are favorable (thankfully that happened, and India node is live too now.).
 Termux required only 29 GB of storage, so went ahead and started mirroring it.
 I raised this issue in Termux’s GitHub repository in January 2022.
 This blog post chronicles the start of the mirror.

 Termux has high request counts from a mirror point of view.
-Each Termux client, usually check each mirror in selected group for availability before randomly selecting one for download (only other case is when client has explicitly selected a single mirror using termux-repo-change).
-The mirror stared getting thousands of requests daily, but only a small percentage would actually get my mirror in selection, so download traffic was lower.
+Each Termux client, usually checks every mirror in selected group for availability before randomly selecting one for download (only other case is when client has explicitly selected a single mirror using termux-repo-change).
+The mirror started getting thousands of requests daily due to this but only a small percentage would actually get my mirror in selection, so download traffic was lower.
 Similar thing happened with OSMC too (which I started mirroring later).

 Later, I migrated to a different provider for better speeds and added LibreSpeed test on the mirror server.
 Those were fun times.
 Between OSMC, Termux and LibreSpeed, I was getting almost 1.2 millions hits/day on the server at its peak, crossing for the first time a TB/day traffic number.

-Next came Blender, which took the longest time to set up, around 9–10 months.
+Next came Blender, which took the longest time to set up of around 9–10 months.
 Blender had a push-trigger requirement for rsync from upstream that took quite some back and forth.
-It now contributes the most amount of traffic on my mirror.
+It now contributes the most amount of traffic on the mirror.
 On release days, mirror does more than 3 TB/day and normal days, it hovers around 2 TB/day.
-Gimp is the latest addition to the mirror.
+Gimp project is the latest addition.

-At one time, the mirror traffic touched 4.97 TB/day.
-That’s when I decided on dropping LibreSpeed server to solely focus on mirroring for now, keeping the bandwidth allotment for serving downloads for now.
+At one time, the mirror traffic touched 4.97 TB/day traffic number.
+That’s when I decided on dropping LibreSpeed server to solely focus on mirroring for now, keeping the bandwidth allotment for serving downloads only.

-The mirror project selection grew organically.
+The mirror projects selection grew organically.
 I used to reach out many projects discussing the need of for additional mirrors.
-Some projects outright denied mirroring request as Germany already has good academic mirrors boosting 20-25 Gbits/s speeds from FTP era, which seems fair.
-Finding the niche was essential to only add softwares, which truly required additional capacity.
+Some projects outright denied mirroring request as Germany already has a good academic mirrors boosting 20-25 Gbits/s speeds from FTP era, which seems fair.
+Finding the niche was essential to only add softwares, which would truly benefit from additional capacity.
 There were months when nothing much would happen with the mirror, rsync would continue to update the mirror while nginx would keep on serving the traffic.
 Nowadays, the mirror pushes around 70 TB/month.
 I occasionally check logs, vnstat, add new security stuff here and there and pay the bills.
-The mirror now saturates the Gigabit link sometimes and goes beyond that, peaking around 1.42 Gbits/s (the hosting provider seems to be upping their game).
+It now saturates the Gigabit link sometimes and goes beyond that, peaking around 1.42 Gbits/s (the hosting provider seems to be upping their game).
 The plan is to upgrade the link to better speeds.

 vnstat yearly